-Metal Hawk Limited ("Metal Hawk", "the Company") has a suite of projects in Western Australia's Eastern Goldfields and Albany-Fraser regions (Figure 1) that are prospective for critical and precious metals.
+Metal Hawk Limited ("Metal Hawk", "the Company") has a suite of projects in Western Australia's Eastern Goldfields and Albany-Fraser regions that are prospective for gold and nickel.

 The Company's main objective is to build shareholder value by making early-stage mineral discoveries through low-cost exploration.